-As part of the \$7 million minimum expenditure requirement, De Grey has completed 34,180m of aircore drilling and 9,129m of RC drilling across four main prospects including prospective intrusions and regional structures.
+As part of the A\$7 million minimum expenditure requirement, De Grey has completed 34,180m of aircore drilling and 9,129 m of RC drilling in 2024 across four main prospects testing prospective intrusions and regional structures (Figure 3).
 A drone aeromagnetic survey was also completed in the Becher area.